 Follow the links below for more information about the International Slavery Museum and its collections, as well as suggestions for further reading and research.

 Books about slavery and its legacy

 Books about the transatlantic slave trade and its legacy are available from the online bookshop .

 Find out more about the annual Slavery Remembrance Day events hosted by National Museums Liverpool.

-Follow four Africans as they are taken and sold into slavery in our online feature Slaves' stories.
+Follow four Africans as they are taken and sold into slavery in our interactive feature Enslaved Africans: our truth.